ciaranoceallaigh96/gwas_tutorial/trial_1.md

 Data can be downloaded from https://drive.google.com/drive/folders/1nuv4UdJ7MKDOPRDTLAhj3hZYsO01sUsn?usp=drive_link

-First we must define our functions that we will be using:
+First we must define some functions that we will be using:

 ```
 # Function to check, install, and load packages